-Brachyscome multifida, the Cut-leaf Daisy, is a hardy and colourful perennial.
-It develops into a dense, ground covering mound reaching a height of 30 centimetres with a diameter approaching a metre.
-Foliage is light green.
-In spring and summer plants are covered with mauve-pink flowers.
-In our cold climate garden plants usually die down in winter but return with vigour the following spring.
+Brachyscome multifida, the Cut-leaf Daisy, is a herbaceous clumping perennial daisy.
+It develops into a dense, ground covering mound reaching a height of 30 centimetres with a diameter from 20 cm to potentially 1 metre.

 Brachyscome multifida is small enough to cultivate in most gardens and will make an impact out of all proportion to its size.

 Over the years many forms with different flower colours have arrived on the nursery scene.
 ‘Break o’ Day’ is a popular form with purple flowers.
 This form is not as vigorous as the original Cut-leaf Daisy.

 This species is very useful as a border plant and does a good job of covering up bare ground.
 One drawback is that they may be short-lived.
 Typically hardy in full sun to part shade on a well-drained soil.

 Plants can be planted about 30 cm apart to form a continuous cover.